Mint-System/Odoo-Apps-Sale-Workflow/sale_renting_lot_available/tests/TEST_INSTRUCTIONS.rst

 Init:

 - Open rental order "S00028" and cancel it
-- Open the sale "Rental > Schedule > Availability"
+- Open the sale "Rental > Schedule > Schedule"
 - Show list view and ensure 9 lines are shown

+Move period:

+- Open the sale "Rental > Schedule > Check Period"
+- Select start date previous week and click "Adjust Period"
+- Check if placeholder lots have been moved

 New lot: